 During this time, your child may:

 - Spend several weeks in the hospital

-- Be very susceptible to infection
+- Be confined to a very clean environment to reduce the chance of infection

 - Need blood transfusions